The Chapman Report: Reception

 After a screening at San Francisco where Cukor claimed the audience liked the film, the studio recut the film.
-At the Legion of Decency's insistence, Jack Warner had Michael A. Hoey reedit the film and wrote a different ending with Zimbalist and Duggan saying that American women were rather normal sexually, a message at odds with the rest of Cukor's film.
+At the Legion of Decency's insistence, Jack Warner had Michael A. Hoey re-edit the film and wrote a different ending with Zimbalist and Duggan saying that American women were rather normal sexually, a message at odds with the rest of Cukor's film.
 A different director was brought in to reshoot it.
 Cukor said of Bloom: "Claire is not a nice Nellie.
-She has no inhibitions, and she is not as cold as some people say".
+She has no inhibitions, and she is not as cold as some people say."

 The film attracted criticism for being "the sexiest mainstream movie ever made".
 Upon the film's general release, The New York Times wrote "the four adapters use four case histories of abnormal sexual behavior of upper middle-class women of a Los Angeles suburb who subject themselves to the testing of a psychologist's team of investigators.
 They touch, unfortunately only superficially, on a frigid type, a nymphomaniac-alcoholic, a confused, bored mother and a gay, flighty intellectual seeking enlightenment in romance.
 The interplay and lack of depth in the treatment of these glimpses at the intimate life sometimes appear more prurient than scientific.
 And a viewer's emotions rarely, if ever, are fully engaged in following the affairs."

+Variety magazine anticipated that it would earn theatrical rentals of $4 million in the United States and Canada in its annual box office chart for 1962 however, revised this downwards the following year to $2.5 million.

 The film was rated M in New Zealand for violence and sex scenes, and it was previously rated R18.